Boulogne-sur-Mer: Population

-In 2018, 40,664 people lived in the city, while its metropolitan area had a population of 160,130.
+In 2022, 41,039 people lived in the commune, while its metropolitan area had a population of 159,973.

 Education

 Boulogne-sur-Mer hosts one of the oldest Universités de l'été – summer courses in French language and culture.
 It is known as the Université d'été de Boulogne-sur-Mer.

 The Saint-Louis building of the University of the Côte d'Opale's Boulogne campus opened its doors in 1991, on the site of the former St. Louis Hospital, the front entrance to which remains a predominant architectural feature.
 Its 6 major specialisms are Modern Languages, French Literature, Sport, Law, History and Economics.

 The university is situated in the town centre, about 5 minutes from the Boulogne Tintelleries railway station.